Ciao a tutti, welcome back to my blog!

 Today's post will be about my diet, as many of you asked for it!

-I am going to show what I usually eat in a day in every season to keep me healthy and fit in my 30s without too many sacrifices.
+I am going to show what I usually eat each day in every season to keep me healthy and fit in my 30s without sacrifices.

 Always start your day having breakfast

 Drink a lot during the day, either water or tea or coffee but don't add sugar.

 Drink a full glass of water 30 minutes before having a meal

 Don't drink your calories (no juices or fizzy drinks).
 It is ok to enjoy a little bit of wine once in a while but only while eating and definitely not every day.